Clinical Practice in Exercise Physiology 2 (9382.2)

 Students who fail any placement during the year based on professional behaviours will be required to undertake supplementary placement, regardless of whether they have met the ESSA clinical placement hours.

-Students who receive an evaluation that they are not yet at graduate entry-level competency, based on the Competency Assessment Tool completed by their supervisor (by the final placement block), and the evaluation is moderated and supported by the UC Clinical Placement Convenor; will be required to complete a supplementary placement for clinical competency assessment.
-Depending on the area of competency, this may be met through simulated placement activities if deemed suitable.
+Students who receive an evaluation by the final placement block that they are not yet at graduate entry-level competency for each of the key units of competency, based on the Assessment Tool, completed by their supervisor and moderated and supported by the UC Clinical Placement Convenor; they will be required to complete supplementary placement hours/experiences for finalising the flagged areas of clinical competency assessment.

 The timing and arrangements for supplementary placements will be determined by the Unit Convenor, based on the factors contributing to the student's placement performance and the availability of a suitable placement for re-assessment in a similar context.
 As such, the supplementary placement may not fall within the current calender year of study, thus failure of a placement may result in delays to course completion and graduation.